Ensure8/CS361-MicroserviceA/README.md

 file.close()
 ```

-This code shows how a client can handle a JSON response body containing the `task` name and its value.
+This python code shows how a client can handle tasks by saving the content (value of "task" name in the JSON response body) under a text file called "task.txt".

 ```python
 import requests